Pain After Dental Crowns

 Trismus: If you have had a dental crown, or any other dental procedure for that matter, you may find that you experience a symptom called Trismus, or lock jaw.
 This is stiffness in the jaw muscles, rather than the jaw bone.
 If your lower teeth were prepared for a crown and you received an injection, then you are most likely experiencing trismus.
 Trismus is a muscle injury as a result of the injection path of the needle.
 Not to worry though, in a few days it should completely subside and you will have made a full recovery.

 It should be noted that some degree of pain after a dental crown is completely normal.
 Use your discretion when it comes to treating this pain at home.
 You can take some over-the-counter pain medication to ease any discomfort (consult your healthcare practitioner if you have any questions regarding certain medications).
 You can also use an ice pack which will help ease swelling as well as the added bonus of having a numbing effect on the area.
 When in doubt, the age-old method of simply sleeping it off often proves incredibly effective.

 There comes a point where coping with the pain at home may be unbearable and it is in your best interest to give your dentist a call.
 Though pain after dental procedures is normal, if your pain is lasting more than a few days or is unbearable, it is best to contact your dentist for advice and possibly, further treatment.
 Likewise, if your pain is coupled by any foul odours, excessive bleeding or excessive oozing, your dentist should be notified as this could be sign of an infection.

-Use your discretion when it comes to managing pain after your dental crown, you will be just fine!
-If you have some pain you are concerned about the team at City Smiles are here to help.
-Contact our team today to talk more.
+Use your discretion when it comes to managing pain after your dental crown.
+If you have some pain you are concerned about the team at City Smiles are here to help, contact our team today.